TheLibaryOfSecrets/Secret-199.8/README.md

 Good luck and have fun!
-These secrets utilise many of the hidden functionalities in Google Slidies
+These secrets utilise many of the hidden functionalities in Google Slides